-Procedure - Rodding
+Rodding

-- 1. Obtain the sample in accordance with the FOP for WAQTC TM 2.
-If the concrete mixture contains aggregate retained on the 37.5mm (11⁄2 in.) sieve, the aggregate must be removed in accordance with the Wet Sieving portion of the FOP for WAQTC TM 2. - Note 2: Testing shall begin within five minutes of obtaining the sample. - 2.
-Dampen the inside of the air meter measure and place on a firm level surface. - 3.
+- 1. Dampen the inside of the air meter measure and place on a firm level surface. - 2.
 Use the scoop to fill the measure approximately 1/3 full with concrete.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 3.
 Consolidate the layer with 25 strokes of the tamping rod, using the rounded end.
 Distribute the strokes evenly over the entire cross section of the concrete.
-Rod throughout its depth without hitting the bottom too hard. - 5.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air. - 6.
+Rod throughout its depth without hitting the bottom too hard. - 4.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet to close voids and release trapped air. - 5.
 Add the second layer, filling the measure about 2/3 full.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 7.
-Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 8.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 9.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 6.
+Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 7.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 8.
 Add the final layer, slightly overfilling the measure.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 10.
-Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 11.
-Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - Note 3: The measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 9.
+Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 10.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 11.
+After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
 If there is a great excess of concrete, remove a portion with the trowel or scoop.
 If the measure is under full, add a small quantity.
-This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 12.
-Strike off the surface of the concrete and finish it smoothly with a sawing action of the strike-off bar or plate, using great care to leave the measure just full.
-The surface should be smooth and free of voids. - 13.
-Clean the top flange of the measure to ensure a proper seal. - 14.
-Moisten the inside of the cover and check to see that both petcocks are open and the main air valve is closed.
+This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete.